IIIF/api/source/presentation/4.0/model.md

 > `"type": "Independents"`

-An independents is a Web Annotation construction where each of the resources independently participates in the annotation, rather than as a set.
+An Independents is a Web Annotation construction where each of the resources independently participates in the annotation, rather than as a set.
 For example, if an Independents is used as the `target` of a commenting Annotation, then the body resource is about each of the entries in `items` separately, rather than the collection as a single entity.
 In the Web Annotation Data Model this is equivalent to having multiple independent bodies or targets listed directly in the Annotation, however this specification requires a single resource for both body and target.

 __Properties__<br/>
 An Independents _MUST_ have the following properties: [type](#type), [items](#items)<br/><br/>